saveourtool/diktat/README.md

 ## How to contribute?

 Main components are:

-1) diktat-ruleset - number of rules that are supported by diKTat
+1) diktat-ruleset — number of rules that are supported by diKTat;
-2) diktat-test-framework - functional/unit test framework that can be used for running your code fixer on the initial code and compare it with the expected result
+2) diktat-test-framework — functional/unit test framework that can be used for running your code fixer on the initial code and compare it with the expected result;
-3) also see our demo: diktat-demo in a separate repository
+3) also see our demo: diktat-demo in a separate repository.

 Mainly we wanted to create a common configurable mechanism that will give us a chance to enable/disable and customize all rules.
 That's why we added logic for:
-1) Parsing .json file with configurations of rules and passing it to visitors
+1) Parsing .json file with configurations of rules and passing it to visitors;
 2) Passing information about properties to visitors.
-This information is very useful, when you are trying to get, for example, a filename of file where the code is stored.
+This information is very useful, when you are trying to get, for example, a filename of file where the code is stored;
-3) We added a bunch of visitors that will extended KTlint functionaliity
+3) We added a bunch of visitors that will extended KTlint functionaliity.

 Download: